Pipefitters install and repair piping systems that carry liquids or gases to, from and within businesses, military installations, ships and factories.

 Jobs related to this field have a median annual salary of $50,544*

-TCC’s Career Studies Certificate in Pipefitter consists of 2 semesters of part-time study on the Chesapeake Campus.
+TCC’s Career Studies Certificate in Pipefitter consists of 2 semesters of part-time study on the Chesapeake and Portsmouth Campuses.

 Estimated Program Cost*: